USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 * National Atmospheric Deposition Program (NADP)
 * SouthEastern Aerosol Research and Characterization Study (SEARCH)
 * Chemical Speciation Network (CSN; formerly STN)
+* National Air Pollution Surveillance (NAPS) Program (Canada AQ network)
+* NOAA Earth Systems Research Laboratory (ESRL)
+* Tropospheric Ozone Assessment Report (TOAR)

 The observational datasets
-have been preprocessed and reformatted (in some instances from their original sources) for access by AMET.
+have been preprocessed and reformatted (in some instances from their original sources) for use with AMET.
 The temporal range is network dependent.
 The monitoring station locations are provided by a series of .csv files under the subdirectory $AMETBASE/obs/AQ/site\_files.
 A brief synopsis of each network, along with the steps taken to create these data for AMET,